French and Saunders: Episodes

-French and Saunders first broadcast on 9 March 1987 on BBC2, with the first series consisting of six episodes.
+French and Saunders first broadcast on 9 March 1987 on BBC2, with the first series comprising six episodes.
 With its popularity and high ratings, a second series commenced on 4 March 1988, followed by a Christmas special in late 1988.
-The third, fourth and fifth series, which broadcast from 1990 to 1996, consisting each of seven episodes, relied heavily on movie parodies, and some music parodies, alongside their own material such as the sketch "Modern Mother and Daughter", which spawned Saunders' popular sitcom Absolutely Fabulous in 1992.
+The third, fourth and fifth series, which broadcast from 1990 to 1996, consisting each of seven episodes, relied heavily on movie parodies, and some music parodies, alongside their own material, such as the sketch "Modern Mother and Daughter", which spawned Saunders' popular sitcom Absolutely Fabulous in 1992.
 Notable films parodied on the show included What Ever Happened to Baby Jane?, The Exorcist, Misery, The Silence of the Lambs, Thelma & Louise, Pulp Fiction, and Braveheart.
 A second Christmas special was screened in 1994, between the fourth and fifth series.
-For the next several years the series included only Christmas and Easter specials; in 1998, a new special, "The Making of Titanic", was broadcast at Christmas and featured a spoof on the behind-the-scenes and making of James Cameron's 1997 film Titanic, with Dawn French as Jack and Jennifer Saunders as Rose.
-Five further specials, including spoofs on the films Star Wars: Episode I – The Phantom Menace and Love Actually, had been broadcast from 1999 to 2003, before the sixth and final series in 2004, and an additional Christmas special in 2005.
-A total of 48 episodes (not including the compilation episodes) have been broadcast between 1987 and 2005.
+For the next several years, the series included only Christmas and Easter specials; in 1998, a new special, "The Making of Titanic", was broadcast at Christmas and featured a spoof on the behind-the-scenes and making of James Cameron's 1997 film Titanic, with Dawn French as Jack and Jennifer Saunders as Rose.
+Five further specials, including spoofs on the films Star Wars: Episode I – The Phantom Menace, The Lord of the Rings: The Fellowship of the Ring and Love Actually, were broadcast from 1999 to 2003, before the sixth and final series in 2004, and an additional Christmas special in 2005.
+Forty-eight episodes (not including the compilation episodes) were broadcast between 1987 and 2005.

 The series additionally included compilation specials, starting in 1995 with the two-part "French and Saunders Go To the Movies", which highlighted their movie parodies from the series.
 A second two-part compilation special, "I Can't Believe it's Music" and "I Can't Believe it's Not Music" from 2005, showcased their classic music parodies from singers such as Alanis Morissette, ABBA, The Corrs, Guns N' Roses, and Björk.
 In 2007, the compilation series "A Bucket o' French and Saunders", which featured a mixture of new material and old clips, was broadcast to highlight the 20th anniversary of the series.
-However, this proved unpopular with viewers and the initial seven-part series was edited down to six episodes.
+However, this proved unpopular with viewers, and the initial seven-part series was edited to six episodes.
 On 25 December 2017, a new compilation special, "300 Years of French and Saunders", marked the 30th anniversary of the series, and again consisted mainly of old clips, while new material featured spoofs of Gogglebox and Keeping Up with the Kardashians.

 Live shows

 French and Saunders toured rarely, with UK tours in 1990 and 2000.
 They began what was announced as their final tour at Blackpool Opera House on 29 February 2008 in the UK.
-The first leg of the show concluded in May 2008, before moving to Australia.
-The tour ended 9 November, in London.
-The tour included a selection of their favourite sketches, as well as new material written specifically for the show.
-The tour was directed by Hamish McColl, set design by Lez Brotherstone, lighting, video and visual effects by Willie Williams.
+The first leg of the show concluded in May 2008 before moving to Australia.
+The tour ended on 9 November in London.
+The tour included a selection of their favourite sketches and new material written specifically for the show.
+The tour was directed by Hamish McColl, set design by Lez Brotherstone, and lighting, video and visual effects by Willie Williams.